AhmedMabrouk22/Gitlet/README.md

 - Merging changes made in one branch into another.

-### Project Strucutre
+### Project Structure

 ![gitlet](https://github.com/user-attachments/assets/96ef11d9-7a53-4504-88e0-3845b86066cb)

 - **Stage area**:
-  - contain the working directory tracked file.
+  - contain the working directory tracked files.
   - files stages in addition will be added tracked in next commit.
   - files staged in removal will be removed in the next commit or unstage if it currently staged for addition
 - **Commit**: